blishko/cav23-artifact/README.md

 Given the large runtimes, we recommend to run the experiments in the background, ideally on some remote machine that can run uninterrupted for a couple of days.

-Before running the experiments with large runtime, we recommend to try a small timeout, obtain some results and test the scripts for summarizing and presenting the results, as described below.
-For example, running `LRA-TS` with a timeout of 10 seconds should finish in around half a day and should already give a good approximations of the final results.
+**NOTE:** If time is an issue, we suggest to run `LRA-TS` with a timeout of 10 seconds (instead of 300).
+It should then finish in around half a day and should already give a good approximations of the final results.
+Depending on the available time, other categories can be run with smaller time limit as well (e.g. 200 seconds).
+The solvers will inevitably solve smaller amount of benchmarks, but the overall trends should be preserved.
-For a quick test we recommend to run `extra-small-lia` or `LIA-nonlin` with a timeout of 3 seconds.
-This should finish in 10 minutes, or under one hour, respectively.

 ### Memory requirements
 `Golem` itself is quite modest with the memory consumption, a single task should not consume more than 2 gigabytes and is typically much lower.